mattsybeldon/VGC-Team-Grab/README.md

 1/18 - Team preview screen classifier developed.
 Uses template matching scores and SVM.
 Seems to work nicely so far.

+1/18 - Added classifier and features for detecting Pokemon on Team Preview.
+Untested since I still have to generate more training data.

 ## Credits
 trainertower.com - For providing the sprites.